mobiusml/aana_sdk/docs/getting_started.md

         "inputs": [],  # no antecedents (because it comes from request) "outputs": [
             {
-   # No other node can have the same output name
-                "name": "videos",
-   # return value is a dict. this is the name of the key
+                "name": "videos",  # No other node can have the same output name "key": "videos",  # Return value is a dict. this is the name of the key "path": "video_batch.videos.[*].video_input",  # "path" tells ray how to store & find data object "data_model": VideoInputList,  # Optional but recommended - helps with generating documentation }
-                "key": "videos",
-   # "path" tells ray how to store & find data object
-                "path": "video_batch.videos.[*].video_input",
-                "data_model": VideoInputList,  # optional but recommended
-            }
         ],
     },